miguelcoria94/JustStocks/README.md

 ![db pic](https://github.com/miguelcoria94/picsforjs/blob/main/Untitled.png)
   </h1>

   <p align="center">The database is pretty simple.
 There's a users table to store user details and stock table to store a stocks symbol.
-The wathclist is used to match a user id to a stock id to build a users personal watchlist</p>
+The watchlist is used to match a user id to a stock id to build a users personal watchlist</p>

 <h1 align="center">
   Watchlist